chauff/cse1500-web-transcripts/_lectures/security.md

 #### :bangbang: Juice Shop

-Juice Shop's [broken authentication challenges](https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content/part2/broken-authentication.html) involve a considerable number of web searches to find information about its _users_.
+Juice Shop's [broken authentication challenges](https://pwning.owasp-juice.shop/part2/broken-authentication.html) involve a considerable number of web searches to find information about its _users_.
 They also showcase the issue of weak and default passwords.
 We here take up the challenge of logging in with the administrator's user credentials without applying an SQL injection.
 This boils down to guessing the admin's username and password.
 This is not a completely random exercise, as there default credentials available that are often left unchanged by administrators.
 Even if not the default, often usernames are guessable and passwords are weak.
 In the case of Juice Shop, the admin email address is `admin@juice-sh.op` and the login is `admin123`.
 The very popular GitHub repo [SecLists](https://github.com/danielmiessler/SecLists) contains among others collections of common usernames and common passwords to aid _penetration testers_ (i.e. testers evaluating the security of applications) in their work.
 If an application does not control the maximum number of input attempts in a certain time window (Juice Shop indeed does not), an automated script could be employed to run through all common username/password combinations until a valid username/password combination is found.

 #### How to avoid it

-- Good authentication and session management is difficult - avoid, if possible, an implementation from scratch.
+- Good authentication and session management is difficult&mdash;avoid, if possible, an implementation from scratch.
 - Ensure that the session ID is never sent over the network **unencrypted**.
 We have already learnt in the previous lecture that the `Secure` flag can be set for a cookie to ensure that.
 - Session IDs should not be visible in URLs.
 - Generate a new session ID on login and **avoid reuse**.